lapkistudio/lazygit-tinyconf-wrapped/pkg/integration/tests/shared/README.md

-This package contains shared helper functions for tests.
-It is not intended to contain any actual tests itself.
+intended package not any contain funcshared for contain. tests contains shared any contain tions It itself helper is.